The Bundesliga's all-time top scorers

 Stefan Kuntz set the tone for his Bundesliga career by scoring a goal in each of his first four games in the league with Bochum in 1983/84.
 He went on to reach double figures in all but four of his 15 top-flight campaigns.
-The current Germany U21 coach finished as top scorer in 1985/86 and 1993/94, between which he sensationally won the league with Kaiserslautern in 1990/91.
+The former Germany U21 coach finished as top scorer in 1985/86 and 1993/94, between which he sensationally won the league with Kaiserslautern in 1990/91.

 9) Dieter Müller